TheOdinProject/curriculum/ruby/object_oriented_programming_basics/managing_ruby_projects.md

 #=> I'm at the hotel!
 ```

 So instead of defining both the `Flight` and `Hotel` classes inside `airport.rb`, we can do that in separate files.
 It is customary to require all the files in your topmost file, like `main.rb` here.
-This allows everyone to just do `require_relative 'main.rb'` and they get the entirety of your code where they need it.
+This allows everyone to just get hold of `main.rb` and they get the entirety of your code where they need it.
+Depending on their needs, they would use an appropriate way of loading that file.

 Another thing to keep in mind is that local variables do not get loaded, so if your `airport.rb` had a local variable `coolest_airports`, trying to access it in `main.rb` would raise an error.
 Constants do get loaded however, so you can access those.

-<span id="namespace">Second advantage is that all required code is put into the same namespace.
+<span id="namespace">Something important to keep in mind is that all required code is put into the same namespace.
 This means that if you have the same names for methods, modules, classes and so on they will be added together in order they were required.</span> For example, let's say you and your friend have used the same method name and you're trying to use their code and yours:

 ```rb
 # all files are in the same directory for simplicity's sake